Vyral/monte-mohr-recruiting/_posts/2020-04-01-ribbon-home-program-a-new-way-to-buy--sell-at-the-same-time.md

 ---

 {% include youtube.html %}

+*There’s a new way to help clients buy a new home and sell their old one: Ribbon Homes.*

 In my experience, contingent offers don’t typically fly with sellers.
 In a hot market, most homeowners don’t want to put their eggs in another person’s basket.